Committee of Management

 - Main central stock race development took place during 2014/2015 period to facilitate stock movement through the top of the block without requiring to use SH35.

 - Rahiri Trust exercised their Right of Lease Renewal from 1st July 2024 for 10 further years.
-A The Lease agreement requires the parties to formally agree on a development program over this 10 year program by the 30th
+The Lease agreement requires the parties to formally agree on a development program over this future 10 year term . .
+This hasn’t yet occurred in accordance with the agreed terms of the lease.

 Three Bridges / Katikati – view farm